floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 @relatedwork discusses the related work in the field of (semi-)automated modularization and microservice candidate identification.

 @modularmonolith is dedicated to answering the first research question.
-The modular monolith architecture is defined, and its merits and demerits are discussed.
+The modular monolith architecture is defined, and its advantages and drawbacks are discussed.
 The chapter also touches the concept of modularization and its relevance in software architecture.

 The next chapters aim to solve the remaining research questions.